j-jkim/Portfolio-Projects/Python/Projects/US Accidents/README.md

 # Explanatory Data Analysis on US Accidents from 2016 to 2021

 **Description:** This dataset was found on Kaggle.com (https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents). <br/>
-"This is a countrywide car accident dataset, which covers 49 states of the USA.
-The accident data are collected from February 2016 to Dec 2021, using multiple APIs that provide streaming traffic incident (or event) data.
-These APIs broadcast traffic data captured by a variety of entities, such as the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road-networks.
-Currently, there are about 2.8 million accident records in this dataset." <br/>
+This is a car accident dataset that covers 49 states of the USA from 2016 t0 2021.
+Currently, there are about 2.8 million accident records in this dataset. <br/>

 **Modules Used:** Pandas, Matplotlib, NumPy, Seaborn <br/>
 **Process:**